 Right after Hurricane Maria, which caused extensive damage in the Caribbean, I was eager to hear from my parents who live in one of the affected islands (St. Croix, U.S. Virgin Islands).

-Power has been restored to some parts of the island, so quite a few establishments, including restaurants and supermarkets, are already open for business.
+Power had been restored to some parts of the island, so quite a few establishments, including restaurants and supermarkets, were already open for business.
 On Thanksgiving Day we decided to go and get some hot food and bring it back home to celebrate.
 Our first stop was Seaside Market & Deli, but we were greeted with a long line of hungry customers.
 The wait was over an hour, so we decided to move on.
 Our second stop took us to La Rein Chicken Shack (Millin’s), which turned out to be closed.
 At that point, we decided that our best bet was to go to the supermarket and pick up a few things to prepare a simple meal for the three of us.
-While on our way, dad suggested we check out a BBQ place which he occasionally drove by but had never stopped at to order.
-We went and to our surprise and joy, it was open.
-Only a handful of people were present and they seem to be just hanging around the bar area.
-Mom and I walked in and I asked if they had roasted chicken.
+While on our way, dad suggested we check out a BBQ place which he occasionally drove by but had never stopped by to order.
+We went and, to our surprise and joy, it was open!
+Only a handful of people were present just hanging around the bar area.
+Mom and I walked in and I asked if they had any hot food to order.
 Jackie, one of the cooks, told us that unfortunately, they were not selling any food that day.
 Needless to say, we were disappointed and began to walk away but not before she said, “Listen…if you stick around for a few minutes we will be bringing out some food and you can take some with you.”
 Of course, that instantly brightened up our day.
 Any food we did not have to cook would be a total blessing!
 But little did we know that “some food” meant an amazing Thanksgiving Buffet!

-They had roasted chicken, turkey, pork (pernil), and ham.
-Rice and pigeon peas (a Latin favorite, especially during the holidays), potato salad, macaroni salad, house salad, baked macaroni, baked spaghetti with meat, coleslaw, corn on the cob, steamed vegetables, Crucian stuffing (a local sweet potato-type casserole), bread, pie, and soft drinks.
+They had roasted chicken, turkey, pork (pernil), ham. rice and pigeon peas (a Latin favorite), potato salad, macaroni salad, house salad, baked macaroni, baked spaghetti with meat, coleslaw, corn on the cob, steamed vegetables, Crucian stuffing (a local sweet potato-type casserole), bread, pie, and soft drinks.
 And it was all FREE of charge!
-I asked Jackie if the food was part of an in-house party for the workers and she told me no, that is was for anyone who showed up that day.
-She said that their little food shack was untouched by Hurricane Maria and that even after the storm they were able to sell chicken and Johnny Cakes (a doughy flour tart) every day.
+I asked Jackie if the food was part of an in-house party for the workers and she told me no, that it was for anyone who showed up that day.
+She said that their little food shack was untouched by the hurricane and that even after the storm they were able to sell chicken and Johnny Cakes (a doughy flour tart) every day.
 For that reason, they decided to cook and share this banquet on Thanksgiving Day in gratitude toward God for his protection and provision.
 I immediately thanked them, blessed them, and prayed that the Lord would prosper them with more business.
 I also took a selfie with Jackie and her sister, Miriam, and posted it on Facebook accompanied by this wonderful story.
 Many of the comments so far have included a promise (by locals and people who plan to visit the island) to patronize the establishment.

 How about that?
 A restaurant that was shining the light of Christ through generous giving.
 A grateful people showing appreciation to God by investing time, effort, and resources in order to bless others with a free Thanksgiving meal.
 That is what being a lighthouse is all about.
 Not just serving as a mouthpiece for God, but also as His hands and feet.
 Giving, just like He gave His Son to us, is what we have been called to do for as long as we are able to.
 May we be continuously reminded of His daily mercies, His grace, love, protection, and abundant provisions.
 And may we never forget that He freely, faithfully and generously gives them unto us so that we may shine by freely, faithfully and generously giving them unto others.